Timeneye Blog

 Long answer:

 Beautifully designed, Asana is fast and overall very simple to use.
 Asana gives managers and team members visibility on tasks, with project timelines and boards to check the progression of the projects.
 Tasks can be assigned to each individual, who can comment on the task to share notes and updates.
-The “Mentions” feature also makes it easy to notify team members of when a task has been assigned or updated.
+The “Mentions” feature also makes it easy to notify team members when a task has been assigned or updated.
 Asana also offers reporting tools, and automation features to simplify routine and repetitive tasks.

 Best for: agencies and design teams